BriLouSal/MarketSIght/README.md

     -
     In progress

+      Search Engine: Yahoo API calls, etc.
-        Investment Strategies ~ Shareable with Communities to follow Adding Reputation System by using Upvotes system, and Downvote system
+      OpenAI: Information about Stocks using OpenAI API Investment Strategies ~ Shareable with Communities to follow Adding Reputation System by using Upvotes system, and Downvote system